yaml/yamlscript/www/src/index.md

 stable `v0` API release version.
 In other words, you can use it now but some things _might_ change.

-A stable release of YAMLScript `v0` is expected in Q2 of 2024.
+A stable release of YAMLScript `v0` is expected in 2024.

 Once `v0` is announced stable, its API will remain backwards compatible for its lifetime.